BLOG

 Healthier Materials for a Healthier Community

 We continued our work closely with the project teams throughout the design and construction phases, advising on the selection of mineral paints, non-toxic insulation, and natural fiber carpets, among other materials.
-As we worked closely with the architects to ensure the specification of healthier products, in some instances we acted as a liaison to healthier product manufacturers who could offer affordable prices for this community building, which were financed entirely by the non-profit’s fundraising efforts.
+We worked closely with the architects throughout the design and construction process to ensure the specification of healthier products.
+In some instances we acted as a liaison to healthier product manufacturers, negotiating competitive prices for this community building, which were financed entirely by the non-profit’s fundraising efforts.

 “Working with 3SIX0 and other stakeholders after our trainings and courses was truly rewarding” states Leila Behjat, HML’s Director of Material Ecology.
 “The architects embraced the framework, actively searching for products that met the criteria.
-They would assess them and ask if there was anything better that we knew of.
+They would assess them and ask if there was anything better.
 It was eye-opening and brought real joy to collaborate with people so committed to healthier solutions.

 “We have learned a ton,” says Sebastian Ruth, CMW’s Founder and Artistic Director, “A primary takeaway is becoming mindful of the lifecycle of every material.
 Asking questions like: how might this have been manufactured and where?
 What will be the lifespan of this material, and how would disposal or reuse work?
 This is a fundamental change from thinking primarily about what is affordable today and how something looks and works.”